 The federal government is providing nearly $5 million for research into residential schools, unmarked graves and undocumented deaths in Saskatchewan.

-Crown-Indigenous Relations Minister Carolyn Bennett and the Federation of Sovereign Indigenous Nations or FSIN, which represents 74 First Nations in Saskatchewan, announced the funding Tuesday.
+Minister of Crown-Indigenous Relations Carolyn Bennett and the Federation of Sovereign Indigenous Nations announced the funding this morning at the site of the Muscowequan Indian Residential School near Lestock, Sask.

-The FSIN has said the work of finding and commemorating unmarked graves of First Nations children in Saskatchewan has already begun.
+The FSIN says the work of finding and commemorating the unmarked graves of First Nations children in Saskatchewan has already begun.

 This report by The Canadian Press was first published June 22, 2021.